carpentries/lesson-example/README.md

    same lesson customized for different audiences which can be easily re-used in the future in the workshop template.

+3. You need to edit several variables in `_config.yml` for the lesson to render correctly.

-3. Create the lesson data.
+4. Create the lesson data.
 If you are unfamiliar with the format, please refer to the tutorial on [creating lessons](https://carpentries.github.io/lesson-example/).

-4. Ensure each lesson markdown file has the appropriate front matter variables as contained in `01-introduction.md`.
+5. Ensure each lesson markdown file has the appropriate front matter variables as contained in `01-introduction.md`.

-5. To render this webpage as a standalone lesson, update the `gh-pages` branch with your latest changes.
+6. To render this webpage as a standalone lesson, update the `gh-pages` branch with your latest changes.
 This is the branch which GitHub will use to host the lesson webpage.

-6. To preview your material, you can use the `make serve` command to launch Jekyll locally.
+7. To preview your material, you can use the `make serve` command to launch Jekyll locally.
 Alternatively, you can push changes to `gh-pages` to let GitHub handle the rendering.

-7. Optional: run `make lesson-check` to check that your files follow the Carpentries formatting rules.
+8. Optional: run `make lesson-check` to check that your files follow the Carpentries formatting rules.

 ## Layout